Flynn-Primrose/Zoonosim/Questions.md

       - Are incubators more/less isolated from the environment than broilers?
       - Backyard flocks vs Commercial?
       - Free-run, Free-range?
+      - To quote Beaudoin "Researchers commonly distinguish four broad types of production systems for poultry production ... .
+Two are low-biosecurity systems: backyard or village pro- duction, and minimally biosecure open houses with or without netting.
+In the former, poultry roam freely in domestic settings; in the latter, poultry may be allowed out- side of the housing, as with free-grazing duck flocks.
+Two other systems have greater
+biosecurity: contract farms (in which poultry are in closed facilities with basic physical barriers) and biosecure closed systems (with all aspects of production and transport conducted internally)"
 - Do farms have multiple types of flocks?
   - If so, do they come into contact with each other?
 - How many incubators does the typical farm work with?